-Executive Order 13645 of June 3, 2013, (effective July 1, 2013):
+Executive Order 13645 of June 3, 2013, (effective July 1, 2013) does the following.

-- imposes ISA sanctions on firms that supply goods or services to Iran's automotive (cars, trucks, buses, motorcycles, and related parts) sector, and blocks foreign banks from the U.S. market if they finance transactions with Iran's automotive sector.
+- Imposes ISA sanctions on firms that supply goods or services to Iran's automotive (cars, trucks, buses, motorcycles, and related parts) sector, and blocks foreign banks from the U.S. market if they finance transactions with Iran's automotive sector.
 (An executive order cannot amend a law, so the order does not amend ISA.)
-This provision was suspended to implement the November 24, 2013, interim nuclear deal with Iran. - blocks U.S.-based property and prohibits U.S. bank accounts for foreign banks that conduct transactions in Iran's currency, the rial, or hold rial accounts.
-This provision most likely will affect banks in countries bordering or nearby Iran that sometimes have dealt in the rial. - blocks U.S.-based property of any person that conducts transactions with any Iranian entity on the list of Specially Designated Nationals (SDNs) or Blocked Persons.
+This provision was suspended to implement the JPA. - Blocks U.S.-based property and prohibits U.S. bank accounts for foreign banks that conduct transactions in Iran's currency, the rial, or hold rial accounts.
+This provision mostly affects banks in countries bordering on or near Iran that sometimes have dealt in the rial. - Blocks U.S.-based property of any person that conducts transactions with any Iranian entity on the list of Specially Designated Nationals (SDNs) or Blocked Persons.